Religious freedom bill: Legal challenges

 After the January 2018 creation of the Conscience and Religious Freedom Division of the U.S. Dept. of Health and Human Services, Reuters reported that "legal and medical ethics experts said that such exemptions [to antidiscrimination law] have legal limits and would be challenged in court."

 In April 2018, a supporter of President Trump was asked to leave a bar in New York City for wearing a "Make American Great Again" hat.
 The customer's lawyer claimed in court that "The Make American Great Again hat was part of his spiritual belief" (as it is illegal to discriminate against people for their religious beliefs), while the bar's lawyer claimed that "supporting Trump is not a religion."
 The judge dismissed the case.

 In October 2018, conservative Christian groups filed two lawsuits to challenge LGBTQ non-discrimination laws in Austin, Texas: a federal lawsuit, U.S. Pastor Council v.
 City of Austin, and a state lawsuit, Texas Values v.
 City of Austin.

 Bakery owners Melissa and Aaron Klein were fined by the state of Oregon for refusing in 2013 to sell a cake for a same-gender wedding.
 They raised money from supporters and appealed to the U.S. Supreme Court, which decided in 2019 to send the case, Klein v.
 Oregon Bureau of Labor and Industries, back to a lower court.

 In September 2019, the Arizona Supreme Court ruled that the Phoenix art studio Brush & Nib cannot be required to print wedding invitations for same-sex couples despite an existing nondiscrimination ordinance in the city.
 The studio's owners successfully argued that producing custom art for same-sex couples would amount to an endorsement of the marriage, which would violate their religious belief against same-sex marriage.

+In 2023, U.S. District Judge Brantley Starr held lawyers for Southwest Airlines in contempt and ordered them to attend “religious-liberty training” from the Alliance Defending Freedom.
+In 2024, the U.S. Court of Appeals for the Fifth Circuit blocked this order.